Using TA data

 -

 Select the Display tab then click Change.
-Use RTT/Handovers/Call Locations then click OK.

 The Call/Geo-Loc information columns dialog box opens.